Mitchelldscott/cargo-workspace-demo/README.md

 ### Login to crates.io

-You only need to do this once.
+You only need to do this once:

 1. Go to [crates.io](https://crates.io/) and log in with your GitHub account.
 2. Navigate to Account Settings > API Tokens.
 3. Generate a new token.
 You can leave the scopes as default.